-Mr. Speaker, if the government would consider establishing elder care homes in Nunavut communities that are outside of the regional centres, that would truly fulfil the statement "We will bring them home."
+Mr. Speaker, if the government would consider establishing elder care homes in Nunavut communities that are outside of the regional centres, it would truly fulfill the statement, "We will bring them home."

 Mr. Speaker, in these past couple of years, five community elders from Sanikiluaq have died while receiving care in the south.